xvedra/TaskScheduler-custom-sleep-method/README.md

 Now you can sleep for all time between tasks.

-If your sleep method stop time like millis() remenber to use external_millis() in ALL software (in external libs too!)
+If your sleep method stop time like millis() remember to use external_millis() in ALL software (in external libs too!)